Return of the Mack: Mann version

-American hip-hop/rap artist Mann released a cover version of the song, featuring vocals from Snoop Dogg and Iyaz.
+American rapper Mann released a cover version of the song, featuring vocals from Snoop Dogg and Iyaz.
 His version is simply titled "The Mack".
-The single was released in the United Kingdom on 23 May 2011 as a digital download.
-The Music Video premiered on Mann's YouTube Channel on 28 June.
-It was released in the United States on 5 July 2011.
+The single was released in the United Kingdom on 23 May 2011 as a digital download and in the United States on 5 July 2011.

 Music video

 A music video to accompany the release of "The Mack" was first released onto YouTube on 23 June 2011 at a total length of three minutes and fifty-five seconds.
 It features Mann, Iyaz and Snoop Dogg, at a pool party that starts off in the day into the night and they are surrounded by women.
 Mark is also shown entering London Heathrow Airport and then driving a car.